The-Rangers-Archives-Logo-animated-reel

 Paul Rideout

-Rideout began his professional career at Swindon Town and his impressive goal scoring form with ‘The Robins’ saw him earn a move to top-flight side Aston Villa on 1st June 1983.
-Villa, of course, had been crowned England’s Champions only 2 years earlier whilst going one step further by winning the European Cup in 1982.
+Rideout began his professional career at Swindon Town and it was his impressive goal scoring form with ‘The Robins’ which earned him a move to top-flight side Aston Villa on 1st June 1983.
+Villa, of course, had been crowned England’s Champions only 2 years earlier, also winning the European Cup in 1982.
 Paul would score 5 times in 25 league appearances during that debut season (also featuring regularly in the side was Mark Walters).
 His goal ratio improved further during 1984/85 as he scored 14 times in 29 league outings.
 However, mid-table finishes in each of these seasons highlighted a fairly rapid decline within a side which had gradually been dismantled following that memorable night in Rotterdam.

-Paul’s own profile increased further in the summer of 1985 when he joined the growing exodus of stars to Serie A. With fellow Brits such as Graeme Souness, Trevor Francis (Sampdoria), Ray Wilkins and Mark Hateley (AC Milan) already plying their trade in Italy, he was in excellent company.
+Paul’s own profile increased further in the summer of 1985 as he joined the growing exodus of stars to Italy's Serie A. With fellow Brits such as Graeme Souness & Trevor Francis (Sampdoria), Ray Wilkins & Mark Hateley (AC Milan) already plying their trade in Italy, he was in excellent company.
 Throw in the likes of Michel Platini, Karl-Heinz Rummenigge and Diego Maradona and it was not difficult to understand the attraction.

-Although signing for the less fashionable and newly promoted Bari, there were still over 5,000 fanatical Italians waiting to welcome Rideout and his former Aston Villa team mate Gordon Cowan when they touched down at the Airport.
+Although signing for the less fashionable and newly promoted Bari, there were still over 5,000 fanatical fans waiting to welcome Rideout and his former Aston Villa team mate Gordon Cowans as they touched down on Italian soil.
 The combined fee for the duo was reported to be in the region of £850,000.
-Whilst the Serie A experience would last just one year due to relegation, Paul saw out his 3 year contract making just shy of 100 league appearances for the club.
-He returned to England in 1988, back in the 1st Division with Southampton.
+Whilst the Serie A experience would last just one year due to relegation, Paul saw out his 3-year contract, making just shy of 100 league appearances for the club.
+He returned to England in 1988, back in the old 1st Division with Southampton.

 His time at The Dell came to an end in season 1991/92 after a second spell at Swindon (this time on loan).
 He would join Notts County very briefly before Walter Smith brought him to Ibrox in January 1992.